Helpful Tips for Applying:

-- Be sure to submit all the required elements.
+- Be sure to submit all the required materials.
 We will not consider incomplete applications.
 So, confirm that your GRE scores have been received and follow up with people you’ve asked to write recommendation letters to be certain they make the January deadline.

 - Don’t put off taking the GRE.
-Early December is the latest you can take it and have scores submitted in time for the January application deadline, but we recommend that you take it earlier.
+Mid-November is the latest you can take it and have scores submitted in time for the January application deadline, but we recommend that you take it earlier.
 This will allow you to retake the exam if your scores aren’t as good as you’d like them to be.
 There are numerous GRE preparation manuals and practice tests available for a relatively low fee; if you aren’t confident upfront about your ability to do well on the GRE, take the time to consult these materials and prepare for the exam.
 The Admissions Committee considers only your highest scores taken within the last five years.

 - Focus your resume specifically on your communication-related work experience.
 Applicants to the MATC must have a minimum of three years of professional communication-related experience.
 For each of your previous and current positions, include information about whether it was fulltime or part-time and explain what duties you fulfilled, whether you had any management responsibilities, what types of products/publications you produced, etc. If there are any gaps in your work history, please explain these in your written statement.